 On 3 September 2018, 5,750,000 IronRidge Resources Ltd share options were granted to employees under the Employee Share Option Plan.
 The options are to take up one ordinary share in IronRidge Resources at £0.40 per share.
-The options vested immediately and are due to expire on 3 September 2020.
+The options vested immediately and expired on 3 September 2020.